xtuml/bridgepoint/doc-bridgepoint/notes/10525_deployments/10525_deployments_dnt.md

 itself as in: `Tracking::UI` and appear blue in the model explorer.
 Services on required terminators are automatically assigned the dialect of the source service or the workspace default dialect when necessary.
-Required services may be marked to be excluded from generation by setting the dialect to "None"
+Required services may be marked to be excluded from generation by setting the dialect to "None".

 6.2 Importing terminators into deployments